ankan97dutta/ankan97dutta/README.md

 ### 🚀 Expertise

+- **Software Engineering:** Strong software engineering fundamentals with expertise in Python, Java, SpringBoot, React, MongoDB, MySQL, Docker.
+Developed scalable and maintainable applications as showcased in projects like No Code Task Automation, Document Search Engine.

 - **Machine Learning:** Proven experience in designing and implementing ML models for various use cases including Recommendation System and Time Series Analysis.
 Familiar with state-of-the-art algorithms and frameworks such as TensorFlow, PyTorch, and Scikit-Learn.

 - **Deep Learning:** Extensive knowledge of deep learning architectures like CNNs, RNNs, and Transformers.
 Have successfully applied them in projects like Time Series Forecasting.